microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

 There's only one existent component similar to AvatarGroup in v8 `Facepile`. v0 doesn't have an equivalent of this component.

-- v8 [Facepile](https://developer.microsoft.com/en-us/fluentui#/controls/web/facepile): Only offers grid layout and offers three overflow indicators.
+- v8 [Facepile](https://developer.microsoft.com/en-us/fluentui#/controls/web/facepile): Only offers grid layout and offers three overflow indicator styles.

 ## Epic issue: [#22240](https://github.com/microsoft/fluentui/issues/22240)